adrianomcr/vectorfield_stack/ground_robot/README.md

 This class is a implementation of controllers for wheeled ground robots.
 The controllers are disigned upon the vector field implemented in the distancefield package (check it [here](../distancefield)). <strong>The groundrobot_class object has a member of the distancefield_class called `vec_field_obj`</strong>.

-Currently, tht groundrobot_class supports two types of robots, the differential drive, and the skid-steer.
+Currently, the groundrobot_class supports two types of robots, the differential drive, and the skid-steer.
 See the image below:

 ![image](https://github.com/adrianomcr/vectorfield_stack/blob/main/ground_robot/images/groundrobots.png)